Carolyn Gage: Career

 Gage's best known work is The Second Coming of Joan of Arc, a one-woman play about the historical figure Joan of Arc.
 It has been translated into Portuguese, French, Italian, Bulgarian, and Mandarin and achieved first-class production in Brazil, starring Christiane Torloni.
 The script was published in The Second Coming of Joan of Arc and Selected Plays, an anthology of Gage's historical plays.
-The anthology was named the national winner of the 2008 Lambda Literary Award in Drama.
+The anthology was named the national winner of the 2009 Lambda Literary Award in Drama.

 Other notable work includes Ugly Ducklings, which was nominated by the American Theatre Critics Association for the prestigious ATCA/ Steinberg New Play Award, an award with given annually for the best new play produced outside New York.
-It won a 2004 Lesbian Theatre Award from Curve magazine, and a $150,000 documentary on the play premiered in 2005 at the Frameline International Film Festival in San Francisco.
+It won a 2004 Lesbian Theater Award from Curve magazine, and a $150,000 documentary on the play premiered in 2005 at the Frameline International Film Festival in San Francisco.
 In 2004, The Anastasia Trials in the Court of Women was named national finalist for the Jane Chambers Award given by the Association for Theatre in Higher Education.
 Harriet Tubman Visits a Therapist was presented at Actors Theatre of Louisville in the Juneteenth Festival of African American plays.
 It was a national winner of the Samuel French Off-Off Broadway Festival, and is included in Random House's anthology Under 30: Plays for a New Generation.

 In addition to creative works, Gage has published a manual on lesbian theater production, Take Stage!
 How to Direct and Produce a Lesbian Play, which was published by Scarecrow Press.
 Gage also wrote Monologues and Scenes for Lesbian Actors.